 In addition to your chosen method of contraception, you need to use condoms to prevent STIs.
 Always buy condoms that have the CE mark on the packet.
 This means that they've been tested to the high European safety standards.
 Condoms that don't have the CE mark won't meet these standards, so don't use them.

-Newhall Surgery offers all of the above methods other than CAPS and DIAPHRAGMS.
+Newhall Surgery offers all of the above methods other than CAPS, DIAPHRAGMS and coils.
 Unfortunately we are not able to prescribe condoms.
 We refer to another service for male and female sterilisation.